 • Most of these are made with solid colors or neutral prints.
 My go-to colors are blues and browns.
 It isn’t as much fun to pick out navy blue sweatshirt fleece, but I know that’s what I’ll wear.

 As I make plans for future clothing items, I should consider cardigans and sweatshirts.
-I wear these items regularly, but haven’t made any.
+I wear these items regularly but haven’t made any.
 I have been eyeing the Grainline Morris Blazer, which is made with knit.
+(Update: I ended up making the Fulton Sweater Blazer and I wear it a lot too!)
 It looks pulled together—a slightly more grown-up version of a sweatshirt.
 I could also use some shorts or cropped pants for summer.
 I love some of the cropped Hudson Pants in woven fabric that I have seen popping up, so that might be a good option.
 I might also make some jean shorts with the Birkin pattern.